marknelsonengineer-sp23/sre_lab4_memscan/examples/EXAMPLES.md

 Examples
 ========

+@brief Documents detailed examples with screenshots, annotations and analysis

 ## Swap
 One of the goals of memscan is to observe how and when systems swap pages to memory.